Tulsa Architect Using 3D Tech To Preserve, Rebuild Historic Tulsa

 “If you come out with a tape measure and a piece of paper, you’re only going to capture a small segment of what actually exists on a job site,” said Chris Lilly, of Lilly Architects.

 In eight minutes – the scanner can measure everything in a room – millions of times.
 With cones as reference points – the scans of different rooms are digitally connected to measure buildings inside and out.

 “It will tell you where the brick joints are on the exterior, beam sizes, conduits, the works,” he said.

-Lilly is working now on a warehouse on Archer, for a potential renovation – but he’s also scanned other historic buildings in the Brady District.
+Lilly is now working on a warehouse on Archer Street in Tulsa, for a potential renovation – but he’s also scanned other historic buildings in the Brady District.
 The work on an old car dealership was guided by the scans – and work that’s coming to the Fox Hotel will be.

-The pictures in his computer are is not a photography – just a scan.
+The pictures in his computer are not photography – just a scan.
 They show every detail of a statehood-era building with handiwork that’s still remarkable.